Year 1 timeline

 The student and supervisor should:

-In particular, ALL FIRST YEAR STUDENTS SHOULD TAKE THE IAD COURSE How to do an Informatics PhD, which is held in November and February each year.
+In particular, ALL FIRST YEAR STUDENTS SHOULD TAKE THE IAD COURSE How to do an Informatics PhD.

 The outline proposal needs to identify the research area as something rather more specific than (say) Neuroinformatics, Natural Language Processing or Automated Reasoning.
 For those students who started the programme with no topic, one would expect an outline proposal of around 2-3 pages, detailing the specific research area and problem to be addressed, plus a very brief description of the idea the student will pursue for solving it.